 The Interdisciplinary Studies Major offers students the opportunity to earn a Bachelor of Science degree by integrating substantive course material selected from two or three existing majors.
 This baccalaureate option is designed to attract highly motivated students who wish to coordinate offerings from multiple departments.
 Potential students selecting this path may be those interested in maritime studies, but who do not intend to be licensed professional mariners, ocean scientists, practicing engineers, or logisticians.
 Students are likely to be interested in changing careers or enhancing credentials for an existing career.
 To ensure acceptable standards within the major, students are required to work with an assigned faculty committee from the departments of the selected areas of study.

-Professors Collins, Coté, Fleck, Haghkerdar, Libby (Chair), Reed, Skaves, Wlodkowski; Associate Professors Flood, Kimball, Sarnacki; Assistant Professors Allen, Burton, Darnell, Read, Schoof, Trundy; Instructor Mazerall; Teaching Assistants/Technical Support Markley, Stefanski, Varney; Adjunct Faculty Harmon, Howard, Lowell, Moody, Saltsman, Wallace, R. Wood, S. Wood, Young; Bath Satellite Campus adjunct faculty Carter; Emeritus Professors Alexander, Giffin, C. Herrick, G. Herrick, Small, Spinazola.
+Professors Collins, Coté, Fleck, Flood, Haghkerdar, Libby (Chair), Reed, Skaves, Wlodkowski; Associate Professors Kimball, Read, Sarnacki; Assistant Professors Allen, Burton, Darnell, Evans, Schoof, Trundy; Instructor Mazerall; Teaching Assistants/Technical Support Markley, Stefanski, Tefft, Varney; Adjunct Faculty Harmon, Howard, Lowell, McLaughlin, Moody, Smith, Wallace, Woehr, R. Wood; Bath Satellite Campus adjunct faculty Carter; Emeritus Professors Alexander, Giffin, C. Herrick, G. Herrick, Small, Spinazola.

 A technical person in the early 21st century can expect to work in several distinct careers over the course of a 40-year working life.
 To prepare our graduates for these careers, engineering programs at Maine Maritime are designed to promote versatility and life-long learning.
 The mission of the Department of Engineering is to provide the technical content of a range of broad-based majors relating to engineering of marine/mechanical and/or industrial power systems, as well as elective courses open to all Academy students.
 The Department of Engineering offers coordinated curricula at the Bachelor’s degree level in engineering design, engineering technology, and engineering operations on our Castine campus.
 Classroom studies are closely coordinated with laboratories and practical experience.